 Choosing where to go to get a psychological evaluation is a personal decision, and we don’t assume we’re the right fit for everyone.
-A psychological evaluation works best when it matches the reason you’re seeking it.
-Whether that’s diagnostic clarity, school supports, accommodations, or a deeper understanding of how you learn, cope, and perform under stress.
-Our approach is collaborative and practical.
+Whether that’s diagnostic clarity, school supports, accommodations, or a deeper understanding of how you learn, cope, and perform under stress, there are different choices as far as where to get a mental health assessment.
 We take the time to understand your goals, review relevant background, and recommend an evaluation plan that’s proportional to your needs.
-If we believe a different type of provider (or a different level of specialization) would serve you better forwarding better outcome—such as neuropsychology, a medical center, or a specialty clinic—we’ll tell you that upfront.
+If we believe a different type of provider (or a different level of specialization) would serve you better, we’ll tell you that upfront.
+Knowing how to get a psych evaluation can help you find the best match.

-Best for: thorough, individualized evaluations; nuanced diagnostic questions; complex presentations (e.g., ADHD + anxiety, trauma + executive functioning); high-stakes documentation (schools, testing boards, workplace, court—when appropriate).
+Best for: thorough, individualized evaluations; nuanced diagnostic questions; complex presentations (e.g., ADHD + anxiety, trauma + executive functioning); high-stakes documentation (schools, testing boards such as for SAT accommodations, workplace accommodations, and forensic evaluations).

 Upsides: typically the most tailored, flexible, and integrated (interview + records + testing + feedback + strong report writing).

-Tradeoffs: often higher out-of-pocket cost; may have waitlists.
+Tradeoffs: often higher out-of-pocket costs; may have waitlists.

 2) Specialty niche providers (e.g., autism centers, neuropsychology practices)

-Best for: autism evaluations, neuropsychological concerns (brain injury, cognitive decline), complex learning profiles, medically complicated cases.
+Best for: autism evaluations; neuropsychological concerns (brain injury, cognitive decline); complex learning profiles; medically complex cases.

 Upsides: deep specialty expertise and specialized measures.